 Restore Properties

-Jayce Rhea Family
+In Honor of Jayce Rhea Family

 Martha Rhea

-Brent Rhodenbaugh
+Brent & Laura Rhodenbaugh

 Gayle K. Rose

-Karl & Jody Ryan
+Karl F. & Jody Ryan

-Betsy Scholten
+Betsy A. Scholten

 Mark & Rebecca Seeman